kelvinnmuia/alx-system_engineering-devops/0x0C-web_server/README.md

 # 0x0C.
 Web server
+## The Domains/Concepts covered in this project: `DevOps` `SysAdmin`

-The project introduced me into nginx web server.
+The project introduced me into nginx web server, how web and DNS servers work.
 I learned how to install, configure and work with nginx web server, as well as creating bash and puppet scripts that automate the installation, configuration, and publishing of webpages on the nginx web server.
+Finally I also learned to configure DNS records such as `A` `CNAME` `TXT` `MX` and working with `scp` and `curl` commands.

 ## Tasks :page_with_curl: